 - In another large bowl, combine remaining ingredients (all the dry cookie ingredients).

 - Add dry ingredients to pumpkin mixture and beat until just combined.

 - Drop on cookie sheets by tablespoonfuls, and flatten slightly.

 - Bake at 350 degrees for 10-12 minutes, or until edges are lightly browned.

 - Remove cookies to a wire rack.
 Cool completely.

-- Remove from heat and immediately pour the browned butter over powdered sugar.
+- Remove from heat, cool 2-3 minutes, and *carefully* pour over powdered sugar.

 - Spread approximately 1 tablespoon of icing onto each cookie.
+Allow to set.
 Enjoy!

 - Store cookies in an airtight container with parchment paper or foil between layers of cookies.
 At room temperature, cookies will keep for 4-5 days.
 They'll keep for about a week if stored in the fridge.
 They freeze beautifully if well-wrapped!